MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Continue.md

 the trapped error is silently ignored and execution continues with the statement immediately following the one that caused `trap` to occur.

-## Do not use continue outside of a loop, switch or trap
+## Do not use continue outside of a loop, switch, or trap

 When `continue` is used outside of a construct that directly supports it (loops, `switch`, `trap`), PowerShell looks _up the call stack_ for an